-In this complete guide, you will learn about how to set up your own VPN server at home.
+This complete guide will teach you how to set up a VPN at home.

 If you do not want to buy a new router, you can flash your router to make it a VPN-compatible router.
 Apart from these ways, you can use a cloud service provider like AWS to create your VPN server in the cloud.